DanielAraldi/PlantManager/README.md

 ## :bookmark: About

 The **PlantManager** is a mobile application that you can use to add your plants.
-It also monitor your plants and alert when you must water their.
+It also monitors your plants and alert when you must water their.

 This application was created during the **Next Level Week #5**, a project by [Rocketseat](https://rocketseat.com.br/)